"Spiritual But Not Religious": Servanthood and Vicegerency

-He is above all things and within all things (tanzih and tashbih).
+He is above all things and within all things—tanzih and tashbih.
 Both distant and near.
-Every Sacred Tradition which remains holistic contains both perspectives.
-To quote a Native American sage,
+Every Sacred Tradition that remains holistic contains both perspectives.
+As the Native American sage Black Elk expressed it:

 Notes